Wends: Decline (1000–1200)

 From the 12th to the 14th centuries, Germanic settlers moved into the Wendish lands in large numbers, transforming the area's culture from a Slavic to a Germanic one.
 Local dukes and monasteries invited settlers to repopulate farmlands devastated in the wars, as well as to cultivate new farmlands from the expansive woodlands and heavy soils, with the use of iron-based agricultural tools that had developed in Western Europe.
 Concurrently, a large number of new towns were created under German town law with the introduction of legally enforced markets, contracts and property rights.
 These developments over two centuries were collectively known as the Ostsiedlung (German eastward expansion).
 A minority of Germanic settlers moved beyond the Wendish territory into Hungary, Bohemia and Poland, where they were generally welcomed for their skills in farming and craftsmanship.

 The Polabian language was spoken in the central area of Lower Saxony and in Brandenburg until around the 17th or 18th century.
 The German population assimilated most of the Wends, meaning that they disappeared as an ethnic minority - except for the Sorbs.
 Yet many place names and some family names in eastern Germany still show Wendish origins today.
 Also, the Dukes of Mecklenburg, of Rügen and of Pomerania had Wendish ancestors.

 Between 1540 and 1973, the kings of Sweden were officially called kings of the Swedes, the Goths and the Wends (Suecorum, Gothorum et Vandalorum Rex; Svears, Götes och Wendes Konung).
-After the Danish monarch Queen Margrethe II chose not to use these titles in 1972 the current Swedish monarch, Carl XVI Gustaf also chose only to use the title King of Sweden" (Sveriges Konung), thereby changing an age-old tradition.

-From the Middle Ages, the kings of Denmark and of Denmark–Norway used the titles King of the Wends (from 1362) and Goths (from the 12th century).
-The use of both titles was discontinued in 1973.
+From the Middle Ages, the kings of Denmark and of Denmark–Norway also used the titles King of the Wends (from 1362) and Goths (from the 12th century).
+The use of both titles was discontinued in 1972 by Queen Margrethe II of Denmark, and in 1973 by King Carl XVI Gustaf of Sweden.